 What is Academic Probation?

 Students who fail to maintain academic good standing are placed on academic probation or suspension.
-Academic standing is determined based on cumulative GPA at the end of the fall, spring, and summer semesters as outlined in the table above.
+Academic standing is determined based on cumulative GPA at the end of the fall, spring, and summer semesters dependent on number of attempted hours.
 Students previously in good academic standing who fail to achieve the minimum cumulative GPA for their number of attempted hours will be placed on academic probation.
 Students placed on academic probation may enroll any following semester, and are required to meet with an advisor before registering.
 If, upon enrolling, the student achieves the minimum cumulative GPA for their number of attempted hours, the student is then returned to good academic standing.
 If the student does not attain that minimum, but does earn a semester GPA of at least 2.0 on six or more semester credit hours, the student is on continued probation.

 For summer, the six or more semester credit hours can be in any combination of the summer terms.
 Students will not be placed on probation at the end of the summer term who were not previously on probation entering the term.
 However, summer work that raises the cumulative GPA above the minimum will return the student to good academic standing.